-5.1 Type 1 artificial ear
+5.1 Type 1 - IEC 60318

-The type 1 artificial ear is specified in [IEC 60318-1].
+The Type 1 artificial ear is specified in [IEC 60318-1].

-It is recommended that the type 1 artificial ear should only be used as a legacy ear simulator for measurements on large, supra-aural or supra-concha, hard-cap, conically symmetrical receivers, which naturally seal to the simulator rim, intended for narrow-band telephony applications (100 Hz to 4 kHz).
-The type 1 artificial ear should not be used for receivers that do not meet these specifications.
+It is recommended that the Type 1 artificial ear should only be used as a legacy ear simulator for measurements on large, supra-aural or supra-concha, hard-cap, conically symmetrical receivers, which naturally seal to the simulator rim, intended for narrow-band telephony applications (100 Hz to 4 kHz).
+The Type 1 artificial ear should not be used for receivers not meeting these specifications.

-The acoustic input impedance and the frequency sensitivity response of the type 1 artificial ear are determined with reference to the ERP as specified in clause 5.4.
+The acoustic input impedance and the frequency sensitivity response of the Type 1 artificial ear are determined with reference to the ERP as specified in clause 5.4.
 The nominal modulus of the impedance curve and the corresponding tolerance limits are given in Table 1.